willsmythe/d3-geo/README.md

 ### Spherical Shapes

 To generate a [great arc](https://en.wikipedia.org/wiki/Great-circle_distance) (a segment of a great circle), simply pass a GeoJSON LineString geometry object to a [d3.geoPath](#geoPath).
 D3’s projections use great-arc interpolation for intermediate points, so there’s no need for a great arc shape generator.
-To draw the whole sphere, use `{type: "Sphere"}`.

 <a name="geoCircle" href="#geoCircle">#</a> d3.<b>geoCircle</b>()